 d.
 Inspection Requirement 02.04.
 No specific guidance.

 e.
 Inspection Requirement 02.05.
 Verify that the procurement specifications conform to the design requirements contained in the SAR, CoC, and other applicable engineering documents.
 Place emphasis on instances in which components or raw materials do not meet the procurement specifications thus representing a nonconforming condition.
+Verify that there is a documented method for the identification and control of nonconforming material and components, including counterfeit, fraudulent or suspect items (CFSI), to preclude inadvertent use.
+CFSI is defined as items that are intentionally manufactured or altered to imitate a legitimate product with the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect).
 Verify that the licensee’s or CoC holder’s design change process has evaluated and handled these nonconformances.
 Reference section 03.03.b of this IP for guidance on the evaluation of nonconformances.

 The inspectors can find supplemental guidance on the quality classification levels of ISFSI components from references found in section 05 of this IP.